freeCodeCamp/guide/src/pages/mathematics/complementary-angles/index.md

 ## Definition

-Two angles which sum up to 90&deg;, are called complementary angles.
+Two angles which (when added together) have a sum of 90&deg;, are called complementary angles.

 ![](https://raw.githubusercontent.com/pranabendra/articles/master/Complementary-angles/comp1.png)